seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-25.md

 to illusory things.
 It is this principle of refraining from vain imaginings that is indicated by the term *na upaṭṭhāsi*, "does not take his stand upon".

-Tathāgatas have no clinging or entanglement, *ajjhositaṁ*, precisely because they entertain no imaginings.
-In regard to things seen, heard, etc. the Tathāgatas have no clinging, binding or entanglement by way of craving, conceit and views, respectively.
+*Tathāgatas* have no clinging or entanglement, *ajjhositaṁ*, precisely because they entertain no imaginings.
+In regard to things seen, heard, etc. the *tathāgatas* have no clinging, binding or entanglement by way of craving, conceit and views, respectively.

 We happened to mention the other day that those peculiar declarations, with